xpipe-io/xpipe/SECURITY.md

 These scripts do not contain any sensitive information, you are free to inspect them yourselves in the temp directory.

+In case a script connects to a remote system and passes login information to a program via variables or askpass programs, it automatically becomes useless after being invoked once (See [above](#passing-of-sensitive-information)).
+As the script is run immediately after it is created initially, e.g. when using the `Open in terminal` functionality, it becomes useless pretty much instantly so any attacker doesn't obtain any sensitive information from it.

+### Logging

+By default, X-Pipe creates log files located in `~/.xpipe/logs`.
+Under normal conditions these log files do not contain any sensitive information.
+If you choose to alter the log level in the settings menu or launch X-Pipe in debug mode, these log files will contain a lot more and finer grained information, some of which might be sensitive.

+### Issue reports

+Whenever an error occurs within X-Pipe or you choose to open the error reporter dialog, you have the option to automatically send an error report with optional feedback and attachments.
+This error report does not contain any sensitive information unless you explicitly choose to attach debug mode log files (See above).

+## Isolation

+Any infected remote system should be isolated enough such that any infection can't spread through X-Pipe.

+### User isolation

+All relevant files like configuration files and other required temporary files are only accessible by the current user.
+Any other user on a system can't read or write them unless they have root/Administrator privileges.

-## Isolation of remote systems
+### Isolation of remote systems

-When you add remote system as a host, it is implicitly assumed that you trust this system.
+When you add a remote system as a host within X-Pipe, it is implicitly assumed that you trust this system.
-Any required login information is sent to and handled on that remote host when required, so it would be possible for malicious programs to obtain any information send to that host.
+Any required login information is sent to and handled on that remote host when required, so it would be possible for malicious program with sufficient privileges to obtain any information sent to that host.
+This would require an attacker to be able to access files of the user that is used to log into the remote system.
 It should however not be possible for any malicious program on the remote host to obtain other information stored by X-Pipe that is not explicitly sent to that host.
-During development, a lot of focus lies on preventing all sorts of attacks like injection attacks from the remote host

-## Issue reports

-Whenever an error occurs within X-Pipe or you choose to open the error reporter dialog, you have the option to automatically send an error report with optional feedback and attachments.
-This error report does not contain any sensitive information

-## Reporting a security vulnerability

-If you believe that there is a security vulnerability in X-Pipe, you can make use of the [private security report feature](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) of GitHub.